-Pace University Safety and Security Department (sometimes referred to as "Safety and Security") works diligently to create and maintain a safe campus environment for students, faculty, staff and visitors.
+Pace University Safety and Security Department (sometimes referred to as "Safety and Security" or "Campus Security") works diligently to create and maintain a safe campus environment for students, faculty, staff and visitors.

 The University provides 24 hours a day, 365 day per year security presence on each campus.
-All uniformed security personnel are independently contracted through experienced third-party security providers and receive mandatory pre-employment training in accordance with state laws.
+All uniformed security personnel are independently contracted through experienced third-party security providers and receive mandatory preemployment training in accordance with state laws.
 They also receive additional in-service training on a monthly basis.

-In addition to the contracted security officers, there is a full-time cadre of Pace personnel.
-This Safety and Security staff consists of the University Executive Director, Director (NYC), Assistant Director (Westchester), five Security Managers, five Security Coordinators, Administrative Assistant, two Locksmiths and a Traffic Coordinator.
+In addition to the contracted security officers, there is a fulltime cadre of Pace personnel.
+This Safety and Security staff consists of the University Executive Director, Director (NYC),

+Assistant Director (Westchester), nine Security Managers, Administrative Assistant and two Locksmiths.